-You can use MODIFY ALL to make changes in all the records of a collection.
-Before modifying an entire collection, be very certain that you do not want certain records exempted from the change.
-If you make a mistake, it can lead to a lot of work to replace the data you did not want to change.
-Do not be so afraid of MODIFY ALL that you do not use it when appropriate, but do be careful.
+You can use MODIFY ALL to make changes in all the records of a collecti Before using MODIFY ALL, make sure that you have exactly the collectic you intend.
+A mistake can result in a major effort to replace data you did not want to change.
+Use MODIFY ALL when appropriate, but with caution